USE CASE

 Real-Time Defect Detection in Assembly Lines Using Computer Vision

-Manufacturing facilities lose 5-8% of revenue to quality issues, with defective products reaching customers despite manual inspections that catch only 80% of flaws.
+Manufacturing facilities can lose a meaningful share of revenue to quality issues, with defective products reaching customers despite manual inspections that catch only a fraction of flaws.
 Human inspectors suffer fatigue and inconsistency while production speeds increase beyond visual processing capabilities.
-AI-powered computer vision systems detect defects with 99.5% accuracy at full production speed, reducing customer returns by 90% while cutting quality control costs by 50%.
+AI-powered computer vision systems can detect defects with very high accuracy at full production speed, helping reduce customer returns while lowering quality control costs.

 Business Challenge